adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-development.md

 Be aware of the code smell

 - Be more manageable and easier to write and understand
-- There are tools available, e.g. [Sonarlint](../what-we-use/sonarqube.md)
+- There are tools available, e.g. [SonarQube for IDE](../what-we-use/sonarqube.md)

 ## Reference